Blood test may spot hidden skin cancer after surgery

 Summary

 This study is testing a blood test (liquid biopsy) to see if it can find tiny bits of cancer DNA left behind after surgery for a type of skin cancer called cutaneous squamous cell carcinoma.
-It will also check if the test can track how well immunotherapy is working.
-About 60 people with high-risk skin cancer are being recruited to help determine if this test can predict if the cancer will come back.
+The test may also help track how well immunotherapy treatment is working.
+About 60 people with high-risk skin cancer will participate to see if the test can predict if the cancer will come back.

 Disclaimer Read more